TakahikoKawasaki/nv-websocket-client/README.md

 `onError()` may be called multiple times due to one error.
 Instead, `onDisconnected()` is the right place to trigger reconnection.

+Also note that the reason I use an expression of "to trigger reconnection" instead of "to call `recreate().connect()`" is that I myself won't do it _synchronously_ in `WebSocketListener` callback methods but will just schedule reconnection or will just go to the top of a kind of _application loop_ that repeats to establish a WebSocket connection until it succeeds.

 #### Error Handling